 Optimizing the skin’s moisture level is vital to skin health and an important element in ensuring a youthful appearance.
 To achieve proper skin hydration and treat dry skin, internal and external factors must be considered.

 We all know that meeting our water intake goals each day is beneficial to the body.
 Water aids in digestion, regulation of body temperature, transportation of nutrients and much more.
-And while a jury has long been out regarding its ability to directly benefit the skin, studies like this one demonstrate that regular consumption of water does indeed lead to improvement in skin hydration.
-That’s the internalside of the equation.
+While the jury is still out on whether drinking water directly improves skin hydration, we do know that it certainly can't hurt.
+(Read: Does Drinking Water Help Your Skin?)
+That’s the internal side of the equation.

-Ensuring that our skin is hydrated, however, doesn’t prevent TEWL.
+Ensuring adequate water consumption, however, doesn’t prevent TEWL.
 If anything, the more water content in the skin, the greater the opportunity for TEWL to occur.
 Rather, from an external perspective, we must focus on slowing the rate of water loss.
 To do that, we look to moisturizers and, more specifically, moisturizers that contain three different types of ingredients:

 Among the effective humectants used in moisturizers are propylene glycol, hyaluronic acid and sorbitol - substances that naturally attract water.
 When used in humid conditions, humectants pull water from the environment to the skin.
 In dry environments, humectants draw moisture from the deeper layer of skin (the dermis) to the outermost layer (the epidermis).
 However, all of the extra moisturize that humectants bring to the epidermis could easily evaporate.
 This is where occlusives come in.